Natal astrology

-Natal astrology is also known as Genethliacal Astrology, which implies nativity.
-It is a system of astrology that claims to shed light on an individual’s personality or path in life.
-This concept is based on constructing a horoscope or natal chart that includes the exact date, time, and location of an individual's birth.
-Natal astrology is found in the Indian or Jyotisha, Chinese and Western astrological traditions.
+Natal astrology, also known as genethliac astrology or genethlialogy, is a system of astrology that claims to shed light on an individual’s personality or path in life based on constructing a horoscope or natal chart that includes the exact date, time, and location of an individual's birth.
+Natal astrology is found in the Indian, Chinese, Hellenistic and Western astrological traditions.

 A horoscope illustrates the positions of the Sun, Moon, planets, Ascendant, Midheaven, Descendant and Immum Coeli as well as the aspects or angles between them.
 Interpretation includes noting the placement and significance of important features.
 Chart Weighting analyzes Zodiac Signs and Houses.
 Chart Shaping analyzes planetary aspect patterns.

 In general, astrology is considered to be a pseudoscience by the scientific community.
 There is little statistical evidence that shows causation between horoscopes and the consequences in a person's life or those that may occur throughout the world.

 Features

 Within a horoscope, important features of significance may include the planets, aspects, Signs and Houses of the Sun, Moon and Ascendant.

 The Ascendant has a very strong influence.
 It is also known as the Rising Sign or Chart Ruler.
 This may also include one of the first three houses that follow an Ascendant.
 If no planet occupies the first three houses, a planet in the twelfth house, that is closest to the Ascendant, may be acknowledged as the Rising Sign.

 Planetary aspects that are in Conjunction or adjacent to the primary angles of the Ascendant, Midheaven, Descendant and Immum Coeli may also be important features.